ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/structuring-the-tests.md

 Ballerina functions, which use a special annotation to mark the function as a test.
 Test functions must be specified with the `@test:Config {}` annotation and there is no restriction on the test function name.

+The functions, services, and the global variables defined in a module are accessible from within the test files.
+Hence, you cannot redefine a symbol in the test files if it is already declared in the module.
+On the other hand, symbols defined in the test files will not be visible inside the module source files.

 ## Test Resources
 The `resources/` subdirectory found within the `tests/` directory is meant to contain any files or resources that are exclusively required for testing.
 You can access the resource files either using the absolute path or using the path